What is an agile epic, what to use it for, and foremost how?

 In Agile, each requirement should deliver additional business value.
 However, in the case of more complex applications, it is almost impossible to evaluate the value supplied at such a low level.
 In this case, it is easier to determine the business value at the level of epic.
 Epic then can analyze, suggest and prepare ahead of implementation itself beforehand.

 It is also possible to create a business case and consequently the business value itself.
-Such approach is recommended, for example, Scaled Agile Framework, in which the epic adds value to the selected value stream.
+Such an approach is recommended, for example, Scaled Agile Framework, in which the epic adds value to the selected value stream.

 How to prepare epics?

 Product Owner prepares epics in advance, prior to planning and implementation.

 For a good preparation he needs support from multiple people:

 - UX Designer to work out framework principles of interface design and usability of the epic,

 Preparation of an epic can, and often has a different process than requirements themselves.
 In SAFe ‘Portfolio Kanban’ is recommended for the preparation of epics.
 Therefore, a separate Kanban board with multiple statuses exists on which the momentum of the epic realization is transparently displayed.
 This creates space for regular meetings of a small team preparing requirements ahead and continuous improvement of epic details.

 How ScrumDesk helps with epics?

 ScrumDesk supports epics from its first version.
 As we use ScrumDesk for development of the ScrumDesk, we identified and tried different approaches to the backlog organization.
 In the first version epics were just titles, later we added possibilities to: